Munjarin Mahbub Abony

 Munjarin Mahbub Abony is a Bangladeshi model, Engineer, Entrepreneur, Social worker & dancer, best known for winning the title of Mrs. World Bangladesh 2019.
-She won the first beauty pageant for married women in Bangladesh, Mrs. World Bangladesh 2019.She later represented Bangladesh at the Mrs. World 2019 pageant in Las Vegas, where she placed among the Top 12 finalists and received the prestigious Ambassador Award for her humanitarian work.
-In 2024, she earned the title of Mrs. Universe Bangladesh, continuing her journey of representing her country on global platforms.
-She represented Bangladesh at the Mrs World contest held in Las Vegas, U.S.
+She won the first beauty pageant for married women in Bangladesh, Mrs. World Bangladesh 2019.She later represented Bangladesh at the Mrs. World 2019 pageant in Las Vegas, where she received the prestigious Ambassador Award for her humanitarian work.